Congressional District # 06

 With respect to groundwater, three plumes have been identified at the site.
 One plume appears to originate beneath the Site B Landfill and extends to the southwest, south and southeast of the landfill.
 The second plume is located beneath the vicinity of the Raschig Area and Abandoned Benzene Transfer Pipeline.
 The third plume is located north and northeast of the Site A Landfill and originates from the North Landfill and Site A. The main VOCs found in groundwater include chlorobenzene, toluene, and benzene.
 In addition, 2-butanone, ethylbenzene, styrene, trichloroethene, and phenol were also detected at elevated levels.

-EPA signed an Administrative Order on Consent with UCC on September 28, 1984.
+EPA signed an Administrative Order on Consent with UCC in September 1984.
 The AOC required UCC to conduct a Remedial Investigation/Feasibility Study (RI/FS) at the site.
-On September 26, 1990, EPA issued a second AOC to UCC to conduct a Supplemental Feasibility Study (SFS) at the site (excluding the North Landfill).
-On June 6, 1991, EPA issued an Administrative Order to UCC to conduct an RI/FS at the North Landfill.
+In September 1990, EPA issued a second AOC to UCC to conduct a Supplemental Feasibility Study (SFS) at the site (excluding the North Landfill).
+In June 1991, EPA issued an Administrative Order to UCC to conduct an RI/FS at the North Landfill.
 EPA decided in March 1995 that response activities to address the North Landfill site groundwater contamination would be combined with the response activities for the remainder of the site.
 Subsequently, EPA decided that operation and maintenance (O&M) for the North Landfill would also be combined with the response activities for the site.
-Other removal activities at the North Landfill are subject to a Voluntary Action Agreement, dated May 6, 1996, executed by EPA and Union Carbide Corporation.
+Other removal activities at the North Landfill are subject to a Voluntary Action Agreement executed by EPA and Union Carbide Corporation in May 1996.